-The physician requested for a 3D anatomical model with the heart in clear (transparent) resin, with the VSD highlighted and the coronary arteries highlighted in red.
+The physician requested a 3D anatomical model with the heart in clear (transparent) resin, with the VSD highlighted and the coronary arteries highlighted in red.
 This was because they wanted to enter through the left chamber parallel to the descending artery.
 With the severity of going through such a complicated operation, the physician wasn’t 100% sure how to cut the specimen and leave the septum intact.
 By having this model, this lack of certainty was removed and the surgical team were able to proceed with full confidence on their refined plan.

 The outcome of this procedure was very successful, saving over 60 minutes in surgery.
-This resulted in the patient undergoing a smaller amount of anaesthetic and spending less time in hospital.
+This resulted in the patient undergoing a smaller amount of anesthetic and spending less time in hospital.
 The physician told us that these 3D models are absolutely vital for cases like these.

 Experience Axial3D for yourselfRequest a free anatomical model